-6. It was alleged that the Respondent had repeatedly postponed the handover date without providing any clear assurances.
-It was stated that after an initial commitment for February 2025, the date was revised to March 2025, and subsequently, as per a Minutes of Meeting, was further pushed to June 2025.
-The Complainant submitted that this latest timeline appeared unrealistic given the extent of pending work.
+3. It was further submitted that the Respondent had repeatedly postponed the committed handover date.
+It was alleged that after an initial assurance for February 2025, the date was pushed to March 2025, and subsequently to June 2025.
+The Complainant contended that even the latest timeline appeared unrealistic given the quantum of pending work.

-7. It was contended that since September 2023, there had been a lack of significant progress in construction, with only minor works being carried out.
-It was submitted that a substantial amount of work remained incomplete in the building, including the installation of bathroom fixtures, windows, doors, service lifts, and staircase railings.
+4. It was alleged that since September 2023, there had been a lack of significant progress in construction over a period of approximately one and a half years, with only minor works such as door, window, and tile installation being carried out.

-8. It was further stated that electrical and water connections were not yet complete, and both external and internal painting works were pending.
-Common amenities, including the clubhouse and parking facilities, also remained unfinished.
-The Complainant raised concerns regarding the quality of the work and noted that the kitchen platform, the cost of which was included in the sale consideration, was not being installed by the Respondent, with no information provided regarding reimbursement.
+5. It was submitted that numerous works remained incomplete within the building.
+These included the installation of bathroom fixtures, windows, doors, service lifts, and staircase railings.
+Furthermore, electrical switchboards and water connections had not been completed, and both external and internal painting works were pending.

+6. It was also contended that the common amenities, including the clubhouse, garden, and children's play area, remained incomplete, and the parking ramps and parking areas were still under construction.
+The Complainant raised concerns regarding the quality of work, citing issues such as gaps between windows and walls, narrowly constructed doors, and water leakage on several floors.
+It was further stated that the Respondent was not installing the kitchen platform, the cost of which was included in the sale consideration, and no information regarding reimbursement for the same had been provided.